 The almost impenatrable hull comes at a cost, sacrificing handling for endurance.
 As the least capable ship in terms of handling, the 1C is very heavy and requires a skilled pilot in order to properly make use of the extra firepower.
 But when flown well, it has a unique edge over the other teams on the circuit.

 Helios’s 0010B presents the next iteration in their design study, with a tighter build style and curvier design that still retains elements of it’s older brother.
-True to form, endurance remains the top priority, with exceptional shielding technology and build structure working in concert to make this ship the absoloute toughest craft on track.
+True to form, endurance remains the top priority, with exceptional shielding technology and build structure working in concert to make this ship the absolute toughest ship on track.
 Modifications to the ship’s handling make this an altogether friendlier ship, and while handling is still it’s weakest stat, it is now easier for pilots of lesser skill to fly, making it a lot more potent as a tank.

 Top speed and thrust have also been improved, with an entirely new thruster and a revamped powerplant working together to pull enough thrust to put the ship on par with the likes of Solaris and Amphithere, despite it’s weight.
 Helios’s 0010B altogether seems a much more exciting and capable beast than it’s already stompy predecessor, making Helios a very exciting team to watch heading into the future.